 The primary source of power comes from an array of solar panels, also known as "PV" or Photo Voltaic cells.
 The panels I am using are flexible (Amorphouse) rather than the typical glass/fixed panels.
 Each strip has 22 cells and can produce a maximum of 128 watts.
 They are 19-feet long and 16-inches wide and have an adhesive backing as they were intended to be installed in the troughs of metal roofing.
 These are not the most efficient per square foot, but the price was right - and I have plenty of roof space to fill.
 The PVL-128 has an "Open Circuit" voltage of 33 volts.
-This is the voltage the panel can output under no load.
+This is the voltage the panel will output under no load.
 When matching a Charge Controller with your panels you MUST not exceded the maximum input voltage for the charger!
 You must also not excede the maximum input current.
 So PLAN your installation accordingly.

 Being Amorphouse, the PVL-128 panels are only 8.5% efficient, compared to the solid glass-like Crystaline panels which can be up to 18% efficient.
 You can WALK on my panels, but you wouldn't try that with the Crystaline/Glass panels.
 These efficiencies are based on a *perfect* conversion of sunlight to electrical energy.
 NO panels are very efficient in this regard, and the PVL-128 panels are only about half that of a modern panel's efficiency.
 So if I were to put TWICE as many square feet of panels on the roof, I will have just as much power as if I were using modern Glass panels.
 But these were CHEAP!
-A THIRD the cost of a comparable panel.
+Just a THIRD the cost of a comparable panel.
 When Uni-Solar was closing its doors due to bankruptcy, they were unloading these panels for only $50 each.
 FAR less expensive than the glass panels of the day.
 Still a great bang for the buck!
 So I scarfed up as many as I could afford.
-Several are on the roof of my garage, while my remaining panels are in storage for future use.
+Several are on the roof of my garage, while my remaining panels are in storage for future expansion.

 You must understand that *efficiency* per square foot is ONLY important if you have very limited square footage to install panels on.
 I have an abundance of South-facing roof on both my garage and my home, and I can place "racks" in my side yard, if necessary.
 So efficiency per square foot wasn't my concern, but money out of pocket to get this project started, was!